-Bill Cosby Defense Rests, Closing Arguments Underway
+Jury Begins Cosby Deliberations as Defense Clings to Doubt

 “He taught us how to smile and how to love each other, no matter how different we are,” McMonagle said.

+Quoting yet another of the comedian’s admissions, Steele reminded the jury that Cosby had called himself “a dirty old man.”

+“Pure and simple,” Steele said.
+“This is about as straightforward as you will ever see in a sexual-crimes case.”

-McMonagle also sought sympathy for Camille Cosby, the comedian’s wife, who sat in the front row of the courtroom with one of the couple’s four daughters.
+McMonagle meanwhile sought sympathy for Camille Cosby, the comedian’s wife, who sat in the front row of the courtroom with one of the couple’s four daughters.

 The wife’s appearance this morning, on Day 6 of Cosby’s trial, marks her first after 18 months of pretrial proceedings.

-“When you dance outside of your marriage you have to pay the band, and she deserved better,” McMonagle shouted, pointing at Camille.
+“When you dance outside of your marriage you have to pay the band, and she deserved better,” McMonagle said, pointing at Camille.

 Cosby’s 12-person jury, 10 of whom are white, have been sequestered for the trial, summoned 300 miles to the Philadelphia suburb from Pittsburgh, out in Allegheny County.